bbwanjia/DCScripts/README.md

 - `help` = list all aliases in `.bash_profile`.
 - `nvc` = change neovim color scheme.
 - `nvcinstall` = install new color schemes by creating lua files.
+- `donchee-theme.css` = the theme Don Chee used for markdown.